DaveParillo/cisc192-reader/src/chapter3/float.rst

              int servings = 12;
              int people = 5;

-             double servingSize = servings / people;
+             double serving_size = servings / people;

-         Based on the value of ``servingSize``, you tell your friend that each slice is {{blank:blank1}} servings.
+         Based on the value of ``serving_size``, you tell your friend that each slice is {{blank:blank1}} servings.
 This is {{blank:blank2}} (more, less, the same) than/as the actual serving size of her slice.

          .. tb-answer:: blank1
             :match: 2
             :feedback: Correct!
 C++ performs integer division.
-            :incorrect: servingSize and people are integer variables!
+            :incorrect: serving_size and people are integer variables!

          .. tb-answer:: blank2
             :match: less